LauGuillardin/LauGuillardin.github.io/_posts/2022-01-01-pipetting.md

 -	Use a fresh tip each time
 -	Do not touch the tube with the pipette, only with the tip
--	If you suspect pipette-body contamination, wipe with ethanol on the outside.
+-	If you suspect pipette-body contamination, **wipe with ethanol** and **10 % bleach solution** on the outside.
 -	Draw up liquid slowly to prevent the formation of aerosols, bubbles also mess up your volume
+-	Use filter tips to reduce contamination risk if you think the step requires it, they are expensive so use them when really needed
+-	Use the correct tip size

 ### Pipetting exercise
 Be careful to use the correct pipette.
 Use distilled water.
 You don’t have to change tips for these exercises.
 As you do these exercises, look at the pipette tip when it is holding a volume so you can learn to check your pipetting visually.